PaluchLabUCL/DeformingMesh3D-plugin/README.md

 This includes guides for using the plugin, and javadoc for using the plugin via scripting.

 # Changes
+0.9.2
+- 3D viewer has been improved to handle viewing small sections of large images.
+-
+0.9.1
+- BUG FIX track manager selects correct mesh.
 0.9.0
 - Selected mesh is now updated in track manager.
 - Exposing averaged intensity vs time plot